 How to lower your susceptibility to the common cold

-- Wash your hands often for a minimum of 20 seconds
+1 – Wash your hands often for a minimum of twenty seconds

 Ensure you thoroughly clean in between your fingers and under your fingernails to erode off any hiding germs.
-You can use plain soap and water or an alcohol-based hand sanitizer in case you aren’t near a water source.
+You can use plain soap and water or an alcohol-based hand sanitizer if you aren’t near a water source.

 Then dry with a towel—preferably a paper towel.
-Cloth towels can as well do the job, though they offer a conducive environment for the viruses to thrive, and so you may want to avoid them especially if you share the same towel with other people.
+Cloth towels can also do the job, though they offer a conducive environment for the viruses to thrive, so you may want to avoid them, especially if you share the same towel with other people.

 This should include all the often-touched surfaces around your home.
 Things like remote control, doorknobs, phones, keyboards, toys, desks, and even countertops can easily harbor viruses just by a touch from an infected person, therefore, the need to always disinfect them.